ddnexus/pagy/docs/api/backend.md

 ### pagy_get_items(collection, pagy)

-Sub-method called by the `pagy` method, it returns the page items (i.e. the records belonging to the current page).
+Sub-method called only by the `pagy` method, it returns the page items (i.e. the records belonging to the current page).

  Here is its source (it works with most ORMs like `ActiveRecord`, `Sequel`, `Mongoid`, ...):